-Although few visitors are brave enough to plan a visit to Montreal in the wintertime, the lazy hazy crazy days of summer are another thing entirely.
+Although few visitors are brave enough to plan a visit to Montreal in winter, the lazy hazy crazy days of summer are another thing entirely.
 With temperatures varying between 80 and 100 degrees and incredible sunshine from 6am to 9pm, there’s no denying that Montreal is indeed a reasonably exciting summer destination.
-And one of the best ways to enjoy this glorious weather is to stay outdoors for as long as possible, enjoying one of the city’s many terraces, yes, but also lively festivals.
+And one of the best ways to enjoy this glorious weather is to stay outdoors for as long as possible, enjoying the many terraces, yes, but also lively summer festivals in Montreal.

 Food Truck Festival